ComposableFi/composable/rfcs/0013-deprecate-currency-factory.md

 Currency Factory is to maintain a fork of Parity's pallet-assets, embrace the design Moonbeam uses to maintain two instances of their pallet, and to remove our asset ID reservation system (for release two).

+Additionally, for foreign asset IDs, we can move to the standard of using XCM Multi Locations.
+We can move to using a simple nonce for local asset IDs.

 This can be accomplished in two main phases: